Question of the Day: Change Healthcare Cyberattack

 A: The attack began when BlackCat (also known as ALPHV), infiltrated Change Healthcare’s system.
 From there, the cybercriminal group deployed ransomware to render a variety of sensitive data and essential operations across Change Healthcare’s system unavailable.
 Black Cat then demanded the company make a large payment in exchange for restoration.

-On March 1st, Change Healthcare began to show signs of recovery as the company made temporary funding available to Health care providers in its system.
+On March 1st, Change Healthcare began to show signs of recovery as the company made temporary funding available to health care providers in its system.
 A few days later, Change Healthcare restored services related to prescription claim submissions and payment operations.
 The company reinstated the remainder of services the week of March 18th.

 As ransomware incidents like the Change Healthcare cyberattack become more frequent and costly, it’s important for organizations to take steps to prevent similar losses.
 Below are some prevention tips to keep in mind: